ai4d-iasc/trixie/docs/File-Transfers.md

 To copy an entire directory instead of just a file, please use the **–r** option (for recursive) to the **scp** command.

 ``scp –r myWorkFilesDir doej@trixie.res.nrc.gc.ca:/home/doej``

+#### Internal Users - From the Legacy Network

+Please note that the use of this method requires that your system be configured as detailed in the [advanced configuration](External-Access-Advanced-Configuration.md) in order to provide a direct link between your local machine and the Trixie server.

+The following command will copy the file ``test.txt`` from John Doe’s local machine to his account on Trixie.
+Please note that using **trixie** as the hostname will only work if you have configured SSH to use **ProxyJump** as detailed in the [advanced configuration](External-Access-Advanced-Configuration.md).

+``scp test.txt trixie:/home/doej``

+To copy a file from Trixie to your local machine, you basically reverse the arguments to the **scp** command.

+``scp trixie:/home/doej/test.txt test.txt``

+To copy an entire directory instead of just a file, please use the **–r** option (for recursive) to the **scp** command.

+``scp –r myWorkFilesDir trixie:/home/doej``

 ### Windows Using *WinSCP*